hashicorp/terraform/website/source/docs/providers/azure/r/instance.html.markdown

     belongs to.
 If a value is supplied `subnet` is required.
 Changing this forces a new resource to be created.

-* `storage` - (Optional) The name of an existing storage account within the subscription which will be used to store the VHDs of this instance.
+* `storage_service_name` - (Optional) The name of an existing storage account within the subscription which will be used to store the VHDs of this instance.
 Changing this forces a new resource to be created.

 * `reverse_dns` - (Optional) The DNS address to which the IP address of the hosted service resolves when queried using a reverse DNS query.
 Changing